-This information will help you prepare for low dose total body irradiation (TBI) at Memorial Sloan Kettering (MSK).
+This information will help you prepare for low dose total body irradiation (TBI) at MSK.
 It will help you know what to expect before, during, and after your treatment.
 It will also help you learn about side effects and how to care for yourself during your treatment.

 Read through this resource before you start TBI.